 Before we get ahead of ourselves, it’s important to first know (if you don’t already) what Periodontitis is and how it comes about.
 When plaque isn’t completely removed (usually through diligent flossing), it lingers between teeth and gum.
 Eventually, plaque becomes tartar—a haven for bacteria.
 Over time, gums grow red and irritated from the presence of said bacteria.
 This causes gums to shrink, and dental bone to deteriorate.
 At this point, teeth lose stability and are more susceptible to falling out.
-Bone grafting, a service offered by ativan memory loss, does wonders toward restoring lost bone.
+Bone grafting, a service offered by Sheepshead Bay dental surgery, does wonders toward restoring lost bone.
 If you’re curious about more details, feel free to reach out to Marc B. Hertz.
 Although periodontitis is the type of gum disease that persists for life, you can keep it under control by committing yourself to a consistent (key word) morning and nightly routine of brushing, flossing, and rinsing.
 Coupled that with regular visits to the dentist for cleanings, plaque buildup should stay at a minimum.

 Due to the great popularity of dental implants, bone grafting has become a very common procedure at our oral and maxillofacial surgery practice, Marc B. Hertz, DDS, PC.
 Our top-notch oral surgeon, Dr. Marc B. Hertz, provides bone grafting surgery to allow many people to get dental implants, who otherwise could not.
 A Sheepshead Bay bone graft will make their jawbone thick enough and healthy enough to properly hold dental implants.